c-vandenberg/machine-learning-in-drug-discovery/molecular_representations/2_molecular_descriptors/README.md

-# 1 Molecular Descriptors/Representations in Machine Learning Models
+# 1 Molecular Descriptors in Machine Learning Models

 ## 1.1 Introduction to Molecular Descriptors